What is termux-dialog and how I use it

 What is termux-dialog and why it matters

-termux-dialog command makes it even better by providing a easy way to grab user input, with a mobile UI.
+termux-dialog command makes it even better by providing an easy way to grab user input, with a mobile UI.
 Run it and, as the name implies, a dialog will pop-up.
 There are several type of dialogs: text input, lists, time, date, etc.

 I see it as a sort of dmenu for phones (or zenity, kdialog if you prefer floating WMs).
 It’s a graphical interface for user input.
-You first provide some options or ask a question, and with the user answer you determine what to do next.
+You first provide some options or ask a question, and with the user’s answer you determine what to do next.

 The alternative to

 termux-dialog is to grab the input inside the Termux terminal.
 In this case, you could ease the typing by showing some kind of text or ncurses menu such as

 select in your Bash script.
 I used it in some occasions, and I’ll continue to in those situations when it makes sense to be in the terminal.